Diptford C of E Primary School Curriculum Statement

 The National Curriculum

-Our school curriculum includes the ‘National Curriculum’ and EYFS curriculum as well as RE, PSHE and sex & relationships curriculums.
+Our school curriculum includes the ‘National Curriculum’ and EYFS curriculum as well as RE, PSHE and RSE curriculums.

 The National Curriculum is a statutory curriculum document used by primary and secondary schools.
 It covers what subjects are taught and the standards children should reach in each subject.